-Do you have a passion for Antiques, enjoy arranging furniture and creating visual displays?
+Do you have a passion for Antiques, enjoy arranging furniture and create visual displays?
 If so, you may want to create your own small business by setting up a booth in an Antique Mall.

-Antique Malls feature a group of Antique Dealers who rent a space sometimes referred to as a booth.
+Antique Malls feature a group of dealers renting a space, sometimes referred to as a booth.
 Each area or booth is maintained and decorated by individual dealers.
-The rentals’ cost is usually monthly, starting at about $25 a month for a few shelves to several hundred dollars for larger floor space.
+The rentals’ cost is usually monthly, starting at about $25 for a few shelves to several hundred dollars for larger floor space.
 Many Antique Dealers have multiple income streams by renting rooms at several malls, displaying at shows, and running eBay stores.
 Each area in a mall reflects the individual taste and style of display.

 How to Get Started – Study Your Competition

 Designing and creating a space to display and sell your antiques takes some planning.
 Before renting a booth space, visit several antique malls in your area and study how others have set up their displays.
-The goal is to use every square inch of space, allowing your visitors to see and access all of your products.
+The goal is to use every square inch of space, allowing visitors to see and access your products.
 How are the price tags designed and attached to items?
-Which type of displays best grab your attention and make you notice what is for sale?
+Which display best grabs your attention and makes you notice what is for sale?

 Find Out the Rules and Regulations

 Compare the pricing and regulations at several malls before signing a lease.
 There are rules and restrictions in place at each mall to ensure the success of your business.
-Some malls require dealers to spend a certain number of hours per month to help staff the floor, while other malls provide that service.
+Some malls require dealers to spend a certain number of monthly hours to help staff the floor, while other malls provide that service.
 There are also commission fees involved for items sold.
 They range from 5% to 20% of goods sold.
-The costs vary among malls and are essential to consider when choosing where you set up your business.
+The costs vary among malls and are essential when choosing where you set up your business.